YLalangui/terraform-aws-lambda/README.md

 ### terraform folder

 In this section, there's just one file, `main.tf`, that outlines our resources and infrastructure using code.
 It's straightforward as it only sets up two things: the backend (where we'll use S3 as a remote backend to store our infrastructure's state) and the lambda function itself.
-This file is essential for both the GitHub Actions deployment process and the manual deployment found in the `deploy_lambda` folder.
+This file is used by both the GitHub Actions deployment process and the manual deployment found in the `deploy_lambda` folder.

 ### test folder

 To fully understand and manage our code's lifecycle, it's important to include at least one test.
-Although it might be a basic test, it's designed to simulate the creation of an AWS EC2 instance.
+Although it might be a basic test, it's designed to simulate the creation of an AWS EC2 instance and test the lambda functionality.
 This way, we can check that our lambda functions as intended by testing it with various inputs and expected outputs.
 This approach helps us cover the simplest scenarios effectively.
 This code is run by GitHub Actions to check the lambda.
 If the test passes, then the lambda will be deployed on AWS.

 ### The "rest" of the scripts